Part 5 - Global warming levels (ii)

 using some new functions and methods

-scientific and data analyis goals
+scientific and data analysis goals

 assess TXx at different global warming levels